meleu/tdd-ruby/objects-methods-and-integers.md

 number_converter_test.rb:2:in `require_relative': cannot load such file -- /path/to/number-converter/number_converter (LoadError)
 ```

 We're requiring a file that doesn't exist.

-Then let's create the file, run the test again and see the next error:
+Create an empty file named `number_converter.rb`, and check the next test results:

 ```
-$ # creating the file
-$ touch number_converter.rb

-$ # running the test
-$ ruby number_converter_test.rb

 # Running:

 E